-Joshua Trees, Yvan Martinez, and Krister Olsson are designers, researchers and educators based in London, who will collectively serve as our Typographers-in-Residence this year.
+Joshua Trees, Yvan Martinez, and Krister Olsson are designers, researchers and educators based in London, who collectively served as our Typographers-in-Residence this year.
 For over twenty years, they have been collaboratively exploring publishing as a mode of social enquiry, cultural intervention and public engagement.
 Their work has been distributed and exhibited widely.

 In 2019, Google’s Artists and Machine Intelligence program granted Trees, Martinez and Olsson a Focused Research Award to build Public Foundry, the first type foundry powered by the public using artificial intelligence.
-The final outcome of their Residency at HMCT will be a public website, offering a generative typography tool and community archive for designing and distributing a new generation of open source fonts representing diverse cultures, geographies and histories.

 Although the digital revolution is commonly thought to have democratized the field of typography by making computer fonts publicly available, digital typeface design remains an esoteric practice.
 At the same time, public lettering and signage are being erased and homogenised through gentrification and globalisation.
 Public Foundry aims to address this paradox by serving as a tool and resource for collecting, archiving and constructing letterforms that express and embody the human voice — socially, culturally and politically: letterforms that reflect our collective and personal identities, ideologies and memories; letterforms that revive and reinvent endangered typographies to perform alternative pasts and speculative futures.